56quarters/avalonms/doc/usage.rst

 * ``--daemon-group=GROUP`` - Run the server as this group.
 The server will switch to this non-privileged group when started as root and run in daemon mode.

-* ``--db-path=PATH`` - Path to a file to use for the the backing SQLite database for storing collection metadata.
+* ``--db-path=PATH`` - Path to a file to use for the the backing SQLite database for storing collection meta data.

 * ``--error-log=PATH`` - Path to a file to use for server errors and application informational logging.

-* ``--no-scan`` - Do not rescan and rebuild the music collection at server start or durning any reloads of the server (graceful events).
+* ``--no-scan`` - Do not rescan and rebuild the music collection at server start or during any reloads of the server (graceful events).

 * ``--server-address=ADDR`` - Interface address to bind the server to.
 IPv4 and IPv6 addresses are supported.
 Default is localhost IPv4.